Simultaneous Tactile-Visual Perception for Learning Multimodal Robot Manipulation: Experiments

-\paragraph*{Training and evaluation} We use observation horizons $n^\text{obs}_w = 1, n^\text{obs}_s = 1, n^\text{obs}_p = 2$, predict $T_a = 16$ action steps, and execute a 6-step window (steps 3-8).
-Each policy is trained for 150 epochs using the AdamW optimizer~\cite{loshchilov2019decoupled} with a learning rate of $3 \times 10^{-4}$ and a one-cycle scheduling.
-We evaluated the checkpoints after 20 runs per task (24 for \texttt{SortBolt}) with randomized initialization that matched the data-collection distribution.
+\paragraph*{Training and evaluation} We use observation horizons $n^\text{obs}_w = 1, n^\text{obs}_s = 1, n^\text{obs}_p = 2$, predict $T_a = 16$ action steps, and execute the steps 3-8.
+Each policy is trained for 150 epochs using the AdamW optimizer~\cite{loshchilov2019decoupled} (learning rate = $3 \times 10^{-4}$, one-cycle scheduler).
+We evaluate each checkpoint with 20 rollouts (24 for \texttt{\textbf{SortBolt}}; 8 for each bolt) with randomized initialization that matched the data-collection distribution.